bonina/bonina.github.io/_posts/software/2020/2020-05-01-delete-leftover-and-unnecessary-old-system-files-with-cleanmgr-tool.md

 Fortunately, Windows has a tool that helps us accomplish the task of safely cleaning the system of those files.

-So the first step is to run the command line as an administrator.
+So the first step is to run the Command Prompt as an administrator.
 We can opt to run from the Start menu > Windows System > right click in Command Prompt > More > Run as administrator, OR by right clicking in the start button > Command Prompt (Admin).
 Then just write the following command and argument followed by Enter:

 <p class="message">cleanmgr -sageset:1</p>